nybblr/robin/README.md

 ...
 @on 'run', ->
   # Open Faye socket for push
-  console?.log "Opening socket..."
   @socket = new Faye.Client $('meta[name="faye-url"]').attr('content')

-  # Logger object
-  Quibble.logger = new Logger()

-  # Notify Robin that it can subscribe
-  Batman.Robin.fire('socket:ready')

-  console?.log "Running..."
+  Batman.Robin.connect(@socket)
 ...
 ```

 This assumes that the URL for your Faye server is in a `meta` tag (it's not nice to embed it directly in the code).
-Make sure you set `@socket` (Robin looks for it), then fire the `socket:ready` event on Robin so it knows it can start subscriptions.
+Once you've pulled out the path, just tell Robin to connect with that socket by default.

 In your models (that you want to receive push updates), initialize a Robin instance for the model: